Valrhona Caramelia Apple Toffee

 Part 1: Method

-• Cook the sugar dry to caramelize with the vanilla bean and deglaze with the apple juice.
+• Cook the sugar dry to caramelize with the 1 Prova Gourmet Grade A Tahiti Vanilla Beans (4oz) and deglaze with the apple juice.

 • Bring to a boil.